estruyf/blog-content/content/posts/2020-07-28-using-cypress-to-end-to-end-test-your-solutions-in-microsoft-teams.md

 The iframe problem is not entirely solved.
 Authentication is the first part of the issue, and once you get past that, you will get stuck on the following page.

-{{< caption "/2020/07/msteams3.png" "Stuck on the Microsoft Teams loading page"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAAJCAYAAAALpr0TAAAAAklEQVR4AewaftIAAABRSURBVI3BsQmAQBBFwffX5VLbEPvvRBSbMDK56FYTQRbBm1GtNW68RQQPMyMi8FIKkvhjdDI6GcmyHmz7SeYk8zQiGZmTDIPzxejkrTUk8ecCaksVtQnpaewAAAAASUVORK5CYII=" "946" >}}
+{{< caption-new "/uploads/2020/07/msteams3.png" "Stuck on the Microsoft Teams loading page"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAAJCAYAAAALpr0TAAAAAklEQVR4AewaftIAAABRSURBVI3BsQmAQBBFwffX5VLbEPvvRBSbMDK56FYTQRbBm1GtNW68RQQPMyMi8FIKkvhjdDI6GcmyHmz7SeYk8zQiGZmTDIPzxejkrTUk8ecCaksVtQnpaewAAAAASUVORK5CYII=" "946" >}}

 Opening the browser console will tell you more about what is happening.

-{{< caption "/2020/07/msteams4.png" "Console error which mentions that it is not allowed to run in an iframe" >}}
+{{< caption-new "/uploads/2020/07/msteams4.png" "Console error which mentions that it is not allowed to run in an iframe" >}}

 This problem was the hardest to solve, and in the end, it was straightforward to get it resolved.